Nancy Torres - Showcase Coordinator

-As the Executive Director of Ghostlight Theatre Ensemble, Nancy Torres is proud to dedicate her time to “keepin’ the light on” live theater in Far East County.
+As the Showcase Coordinator and lead member of our Showcase/Fundraising Committee, and one of Ghostlight's Founders and our former Executive Director, Nancy Torres is proud to dedicate her time to “keepin’ the light on” live theater in Far East County.

 In the 1980s and 90s, Nancy served as the Artistic Director for Brentwood Community Theatre, and when she wasn’t directing shows, Nancy enjoyed performing on stage.
 Favorite roles include Margo in Applause, Mame in Mame, Miss Hannigan in Annie, and Mama Rose in Gypsy.
 During the summers, she directed BCT’s Performing Arts Academy for student actors.